MartinRovang/nnUNet_MedSeg/code_explaination/exe_train.md

 #### check_for_train_or_validate

-- **Purpose**: """Checks if there's a file named 'train.*' or 'validate.*' in the directory."""
+- **Purpose**: Determines if the provided directory contains images designated for training or validation.
 - **Parameters**:
-  - To be determined based on the function.
+  - `directory` (str): Path to the directory to check.
 - **Returns**:
-  - To be determined based on the function.
+  - `True` if training or validation images are found.
+  - `False` otherwise.

 <details>
   <summary>Click to view the code for the function `check_for_train_or_validate`</summary>